rishi-vakharia/Trip-Recommender-System/README.md

-## Trip Recommender System
+## NextStop: Trip Recommender System

-- Give the list of cities you visited --> get the list of cities you should visit next.
+- Give the list of cities you visited and get the list of cities you should visit next.

 ### Dataset